Professor-G/MicroLIA/docs/source/Gravitational Microlensing.rst

     :align: center
     :width: 1200px

     Figure 4: Event in which the light of multiple distant galaxies bent around the Einstein radius of a lensing galaxy.
 Axes units are in terms of arcseconds.
-Image from book by Hartle.
+Image from book by `Hartle <https://citations.springernature.com/item?doi=10.1007/978-3-540-74008-7_3>`_..

 In the event that the source star and the lens star are perfectly aligned, the images create a ring around the lens, known as the Einstein Ring, :math:`R_E` - an example of this is displayed in Figure 4, with the light bending around the Einstein Ring of a distant galaxy. :math:`R_E` is expressed as